 Learning about Ovarian Cancer

-- Ovarian cancer is called the cancer that whispers because its symptoms can be very vague.
-People should remain vigilant and aware of any new or unusual symptoms and report to their physicians for appropriate evaluation.
+- People should remain vigilant and aware of any new or unusual symptoms and report to their physicians for appropriate evaluation.

 - Being your own advocate can be key to getting a correct cancer diagnosis and obtaining the best treatment possible while dealing with a diagnosis.